Azure/azure-sdk-for-python/sdk/webpubsub/azure-webpubsub-client/README.md

-# Azure Web PubSub Client
+# Azure Web PubSub Client library for Python

 [Azure Web PubSub service](https://aka.ms/awps/doc) is an Azure-managed service that helps developers easily build web applications with real-time features and publish-subscribe pattern.
 Any scenario that requires real-time publish-subscribe messaging between server and clients or among clients can use Azure Web PubSub service.
 Traditional real-time features that often require polling from server or submitting HTTP requests can also use Azure Web PubSub service.